 - Women are prone to bladder infection because they have shorter urethras than men, which gives bacteria easy accessibility to the bladder

-- Some birth control methods increase the risk of bladder infections
+- Some birth control methods increase the risk of infections

-- Menopause increases the risk of bladder infections due to decreased production of the hormone estrogen, which makes the urinary tract, including the bladder, more prone to infections
+- Menopause increases the risk of an infection due to decreased production of the hormone estrogen, which makes the urinary tract, including the bladder, more prone to infections

 - Abnormalities in the urinary tract that obstruct the flow of urine may increase the risk of infection

-Additional tests such as urine culture tests may be taken to check if the bladder infection has spread to the kidneys (x).
-A urine culture test can confirm the specific type of bacteria that causes a bladder infection.
+Additional tests such as urine culture tests may be taken to check if the infection has spread to the kidneys (x).
+A urine culture test can confirm the specific type of bacteria that causes an infection.
 This type of test is recommended if an individual (x):

 - Is expectant

-- Has a bladder infection that does not respond to antibiotics
+- Has an infection that does not respond to antibiotics

 Bladder Infection Treatment